niroyb/Docs/dcos/dcosDeployment/JobSamples/FetchTestRun.md

-# A test run on the fetecher local files
+# A test run on the fetecher for a local zip file

 - Deployment a DC/OS with RS3 build